Skip to main content

 • Used for LHON-the most common inherited mitochondrial optic neuropathy

-• Works best when started early
+• May be more useful when started early

 • Supports mitochondrial function